Badhsuha/graphql_frontend/README.md

 keep both fron and backend running

-You can find the front-end server running in [http://localhost:3000] You can find the backend server running in [http://localhost:5000]
+You can find the front-end server running in [http://localhost:3000] and the backend server running in [http://localhost:5000]